gondzo/NTL-Solution-Mechanism-Guide/README.md

 1. Clone the Github repository to your desired destination folder.
 For example, `git clone https://github.com/NASA-Tournament-Lab/NTL-Solution-Mechanism-Guide www`.
 2. Change the working directory to the cloned folder in your terminal.
 3. Run `npm install`.
-4. If you wish to generate some sample data, run `node generateRealFrontendData.js`.
+4. (optional) Generate some sample data, run `node generateRealFrontendData.js`.

 ### Starting the app